How to Structure Semantic Color Tokens for Accessibility

 | 4.
 Audit Cascade & Specificity | Check for !important overrides, missing fallbacks, or dynamic theme injection failures. |

-- Primitive color updates breaking semantic contrast ratios without validation.
+- Primitive color updates breaking semantic contrast ratios without revalidation.

 - Direct hex usage bypassing semantic abstraction in legacy components.